comunica/Article-ISWC2018-Resource/content/architecture.md

 Second, what architectural decisions did we make and how do they support the requirements?
 So basically, it seems that we want [](#features) upfront.

-In this section, we discuss the design and architecture of the Comunica meta engine.
-In summary, Comunica is collection of small modules that, when wired together, are able to perform a certain task, such as evaluating SPARQL queries.
 <span class="comment" data-author="RV">
 And this is the point where I would call it a meta-engine: explain that different configurations can be declared and instantiated.